Sapient-Predictive-Analytics/dataportal/risk/risk.md

 The portfolio return is the percentage gain or loss in the portfolio.
 The risk free rate is the rate of return for investing in a 10 year US government bond.
 Portfolio volatility is measured by standard deviation, a statistical method for measuring data dispersion around the mean of a dataset.
 Portfolio standard deviation measures the variability of the portfolio.
 It also accounts for the variability of all assets and asset weightings, where weighting is the percentage of one asset’s value relative to the total portfolio value.
 Please note that each example from the reading uses annual numbers.

 Think of calculation and interpretation as two separate tasks, because focusing too heavily on calculation causes us to lose sight of the forest from the trees.
 The ideal portfolio Sharpe Ratio has a higher risk adjusted return than its volatility.
 That’s why a Sharpe of 1 is considered acceptable, while a Sharpe of 1.5 or higher is preferrable.
 A Sharpe Ratio below 1 means the portfolio’s risk adjusted return is less than its volatility, and the investor is risking more than they are earning.
 No investor prefers this scenario if there is a better alternative.
-John from XYZ firm has demonstrated exceptional returns and risk management based on his Sharpe Ratio of 1.57.
-Let’s review the numerical interpretation of Sharpe ratios before moving on:

-Sharpe ratio > 1; the investment manager is earning more than their risk

-Sharpe ratio = 1; the investment manager is earning the same as their risk

-Sharpe Ratio < 1; the investment manager is earning less than their risk

 Consider a theoretical portfolio that only has positively returning months with no consistency of the amount returned.
 Perhaps one month earned 50%, another month 5%, one month 75%, another month 15%, etc. Regardless of the volatile nature of returns, the portfolio makes money every month.
 Compared with a lower volatility portfolio that has down months, more consistent return amounts, and returns less overall, Sharpe Ratio may cause us to choose the portfolio that earns less with down months.
 Certainly, anyone would prefer the fictional portfolio of only money making months.
 Put in technical terms, the Sharpe ratio does not distinguish between upside and downside volatility.
 The risk measure inherent in the Sharpe ratio, i.e. the standard deviation of asset returns, does not reflect the way most HODLers or traders perceive risk.
 Mostly, we care about loss, not volatility.